 We understand the real sacrifices it takes to come to an event like this for students and parents, and work very hard to make it not just worthwhile, but in fact unforgettable.
 Most students who attend the YB program come to the convention with their parents.
 Parents find that the programs, concerts, and events are often of great interest to them, as well.
 All non-bassist family members of young bassists will be provided with complimentary badges to the entire convention.

-In addition to the hotels that are available to convention participants, Ithaca, New York has residence hall rooms available at reasonable prices.
+In addition to the hotels that are available to convention participants, Bloomington, Indiana has residence hall rooms available at reasonable prices.
 See the Housing page.

 Students staying in the dorms without a parent or guardian must be at least age 16, and no one under the age of 18 will be assigned to a single room.
 The Young Bassists Program is a well-supervised week of activities, but unaccompanied students must have the ability to handle themselves independently when necessary.
 Unaccompanied bassists under the age of 18 must bring a signed Consent for Treatment of a Minor form filled out during online registration, or mailed to those who register off-line.